Ville: Usage in the United States

 A few -ville names pre-date the revolution, but most of them are named after persons whose name refers to European settlements or dukedoms.
 For example, Granville, Massachusetts was named for the Earl of Granville (he was named himself after Granville, Manche (Normandy)).
 After the revolution and the decline in the use of -borough and -town, the two suffixes -ville and -burgh/-burg became by far the most popular for many decades.
 A difference between the usage of the two is that -burgh/-burg was almost always appended to personal names while -ville was added to a variety of words.

-By the middle of the 19th century the -ville suffix began to lose its popularity, with newly popular suffixes with -wood, -hurst, -mere, -dale, and others taking over.
+By the middle of the 19th century, the -ville suffix began to lose its popularity, with -wood, -hurst, -mere, -dale, and others becoming common.
 However, the -ville suffix is still associated with the name of settlements in language use and popular culture.